FunnyNodules: A Customizable Medical Dataset Tailored for Evaluating Explainable AI: Evaluation Methods

 Attributes form the basis for explaining the model’s target class prediction.
 Their correctness is an important measure for the truthfulness of the explanations and can be quantified in the same way as the target correctness.
 The relationship between these two performances provides insights into the model’s reasoning process.
 To quantify it, we define a Trust Index

 where $P_{target}$ is the target performance, $A_i$ denotes the performance for attribute $i$, and $N$ is the total number of attributes.
 The objective is to achieve a Trust Index (TI) close to zero.
-If $TI\gg0$, the model exhibits strong target prediction performance, but the decisive attributes are not adequately learned.
+If $TI>0$, the model exhibits strong target prediction performance, but the decisive attributes are not adequately learned.
 This suggests that the model’s predictions are misguided and therefore should not be trusted.
-Conversely, if $TI \ll 0$, the model demonstrates strong attribute extraction capabilities, yet the mapping from attributes to the target class is insufficiently learned.
+Conversely, if $TI<0$, the model demonstrates strong attribute extraction capabilities, yet the mapping from attributes to the target class is insufficiently learned.

 The Trust Index provides an immediate overview of the relationship between attribute and target prediction performance, see Table \ref{tab:trustindex}.
+It serves as a comparative diagnostic to reveal relative imbalances between attribute and target prediction, rather than as an absolute threshold-based measure.
 By varying the amount of training data, it can also be used to simulate different real-world data availability scenarios.
-For $TI \gg 0$, attribute extraction should be improved, for example by using differently weighted losses, whereas for $TI \ll 0$, the mapping from attributes to the target classes should be enhanced, for instance by employing more complex target layers.
+For $TI>0$, attribute extraction should be improved, for example by using differently weighted losses, whereas for $TI<0$, the mapping from attributes to the target classes should be enhanced, for instance by employing more complex target layers.